Norwegians have more reason than ever to celebrate the International Day of Happiness.

 After ranking fourth for the last two years, Norway jumped three spots and displaced three-time winner Denmark to take the title of “world’s happiest country” for the first time.

-Denmark has won the title three of the four times the report has been issued, while Switzerland has won the title just once.
+Denmark won the title three of the four times the report has been issued, losing to Switzerland only once.

 The United States came in 14th place, dropping one place from last year.

 Other superpowers didn’t fare better than Northern Europe either.